Until the day that we can keep every patient alive we must find ways to help everybody living with breast cancer and support them to live well.

 This new form of radiotherapy reduces the risk of broken blood vessels near the surface of the skin and gives a better overall breast appearance, which can play a massive impact on patients’ self-esteem.

 Our researchers led a pioneering study into the physical, emotional and social problems experienced by people living with secondary breast cancer.

-Close collaboration with Breast Cancer Care allowed the results to inform the charity’s Standards of Care, first published in 2008, outlining 10 key components of high-quality care that people with secondary breast cancer should receive.
+The results informed the charity’s Standards of Care, first published in 2008, outlining 10 key components of high-quality care that people with secondary breast cancer should receive.

 And we’re not stopping there.

 We want to see more people living beyond breast cancer having treatments that don’t change how they feel or what they do, allowing them to live their lives to the fullest.
-We want to see treatments with fewer and gentler side effects, and support for women affected by breast cancer, allowing them to make informed decisions about the best treatment for them and allowing them to live well.
+We want to see treatments with fewer and gentler side effects, and support for women affected by breast cancer, allowing them to make informed decisions about the best treatment for them.